-Putin claims nuclear-capable Satan 2 missiles ready for combat in ‘near future’
+Ukraine blows up key bridge leading to Crimea, Russia-backed officials say

 British fighter jets intercept three Russian military planes flying near Nato airspace

-Russian president Vladimir Putin said Moscow had observed a “lull” in Ukraine‘s counteroffensive which began early this month.

-Although Ukraine still had some offensive potential, Kyiv understood it had “no chance”, Mr Putin said in televised remarks.
+The bridge, known as “the gate to Crimea”, is one of the handful bridges connecting Crimea with the Ukrainian mainland.
+It provides an alternative to the narrow isthmus connecting the peninsula and the continent.

-Russian president Vladimir Putin, said Moscow had observed a “lull” in Ukraine‘s counteroffensive, which began early this month.
+This comes as Russian president Vladimir Putin said Moscow had observed a “lull” in Ukraine’s counteroffensive, which began early this month.

 Although Ukraine still had some offensive potential, Kyiv understood it had “no chance”, Putin said in televised remarks.